Hwange National Park

 Activities and Attractions

-Aside from game drives and walking safaris, Hwange National Park offers a variety of activities and attractions to keep you entertained throughout your stay.
-You can embark on a thrilling night game drive to witness the park’s nocturnal creatures in action, or visit the Painted Dog Conservation Centre to learn about efforts to protect this endangered species.
-For a unique cultural experience, consider visiting a nearby village to interact with the local community and learn about their way of life.
+Beyond game drives and walking safaris, Hwange offers numerous activities.
+Night game drives reveal the park’s nocturnal wildlife.
+Visit the Painted Dog Conservation Centre to learn about efforts to protect this endangered species.
+For cultural insights, consider visiting a nearby village to engage with the local community.
+Additionally, the park features viewing platforms and observation points, particularly around waterholes, which are hotspots for wildlife during the dry season.

 Posted by